Columbus Fire & EMS

 Brian Nobles Deputy Chief of Training

 Brian Nobles currently serves as the Deputy Chief of Training for Columbus Fire and Emergency Medical Services.
-Deputy Chief Nobles has served the department since 2006, rising through the ranks up to Captain.
-In March of 2022, Chief Nobles was appointed to the rank of Deputy Chief of Training Division.
+Deputy Chief Nobles has served the department since 2004.
+In 2021, Chief Nobles was appointed to the position of Deputy Chief of Training.

 Deputy Chief Nobles has obtained certifications of EMT-I, Hazmat Technician, and Rescue Technician.
-He has an associate degree in Fire Science from West Georgia Technical College and is currently working on his bachelor’s degree in Fire Service Administration from Columbia Southern University.
+He has an associate degree in Fire Science for West Georgia Technical College and a bachelor’s degree in Fire Service Administration from Columbia Southern University.
 Deputy Chief Nobles oversees all the training in the department.
 This includes cadet training, continuing education training, EMS training, and driver training.

 Ricky Shores